wilhmhkm/Airbnb_Market_Analysis_Tableau/README.md

 ![Image Alt](https://github.com/wilhmhkm/Airbnb_Market_Analysis/blob/d80bc1a8c4c65287bc9337429022d5229b94f543/Project%20Dashboard.jpg)

 ## 📌 Executive Summary
-This project presents an end-to-end data analytics workflow using Tableau, focused on analyzing an Airbnb dataset from Seattle.
-The objective is to identify the most profitable locations and property types for launching an Airbnb rental business.
+In this project, I built an end-to-end data analytics workflow in Tableau using an Airbnb dataset from Seattle.
+My goal was to identify the most profitable locations and property types for launching an Airbnb rental business.

-The dashboard transforms raw data into actionable insights, helping answer key business questions:
-- 📍 Where to invest (high-performing zip codes)
-- 💰 Pricing strategy (average daily rates)
-- 📅 When to rent (seasonality trends)
-- 🏠 What to buy (optimal bedroom count)
-- ⚔️ Market competition (listing distribution)
+I take raw, unstructured data and turn it into actionable insights that directly answer business questions.
+Through the dashboard, I break down where to invest by highlighting high-performing zip codes, how to price using average daily rates, when to rent by analyzing seasonality trends, what to buy by evaluating the optimal bedroom count, and how competitive the market is through listing distribution.

-The final result is an interactive dashboard designed for decision-making and portfolio demonstration.
+The final output is an interactive dashboard designed not just for visualization, but for real decision-making, while also demonstrating how I approach business problems analytically from end to end.

 ---